Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Attainability

 \section{Attainability}

 We shall assume, as we did in Section~\ref{piecewisepower}, that the utility functions and the probability distortions are of the form given by~\eqref{eq:poweru} and \eqref{eq:powerw}.
-Moreover, conditions $\alpha<\beta$ and $\alpha/\gamma<1<\beta/\delta$ will also be in force throughout this section. \autoref{suffcond} then ensures that the problem~\eqref{eq:optport} is well-posed.
+Moreover, conditions $\alpha<\beta$ and $\alpha/\gamma<1<\beta/\delta$ will also be in force throughout this section.
+Theorem~\ref{suffcond} then ensures that the problem~\eqref{eq:optport} is well-posed.
 However, even if the problem is well-posed, it may still happen that an optimal solution does not exist.
-Considering this, we state the following. \begin{Def} A well-posed optimisation problem is said to be \emph{attainable} if it admits an optimal solution. \end{Def}
+Considering this, we state the following. \begin{definition} A well-posed optimisation problem is said to be \emph{attainable} if it admits an optimal solution. \end{definition}

 Our aim is therefore to investigate the existence of an optimal trading strategy, that is, to determine whether the supremum is indeed a maximum or not.
 As in the previous section, our ideas are essentially inspired in the work of \citet{carassus2011}, in particular we follow the proof of Theorem~5.6 closely.